The Sundae Film Awards 2024

 Listen on Pocket Casts

 Ciara and Dean co-host The Sundae Presents, a podcast in which they each make the other watch films they haven’t seen.
-We have a film emergency!
-Dean watched The Deer Hunter, so he and Ciara recorded a bonus episode.
-They talk about its portrayal of Russian-American identity, the controversial Russian roulette sequence, and how much its director loved lying.
+Ciara gets to show Dean a film for the first time in months, and it’s a big one: John Schlesinger’s multi-Oscar-winning Midnight Cowboy.
+They talk about disability, poverty and sexuality, its satire of Andy Warhol’s Factory and how dumb Joe Buck is.

 Listen on Spotify